Lifelimit/reuters-script-manager/Documents/Main/README.md

 - Browse: Select a script file to run
 - Repair: Automatically set up the Python environment if needed
 - Check Requirements: Re-validate files if you’ve added/changed them
+- Reset: Restore the panel to its initial state for the current script
 - Reveal: Open the working folder in your file explorer

+---

+## 🧩 Manual Mode (Optional)

+- Toggle Manual Mode to select input files directly via file pickers
+- When Manual Mode is enabled, automatic file checking is hidden
+- Turn Manual Mode off to return to automatic file discovery

+---

+## 📈 Run Progress and Completion

+- Progress maps to distinct steps shown during execution
+- The compact “Completed” pill appears only for successful runs
+- Switching scripts clears progress and completion state
+- Use Reset to clear output, progress, and manual inputs without changing the selected script

 ---